-The uncertainties in the measured dosimeter dose and the occupational medical dose are assumed to be represented by a normal distribution, while the uncertainties in the missed dose and the ambient onsite dose are assumed to be represented by a lognormal distribution.
-The uncertainty in the organ DCF is assumed to be represented by a triangular distribution as provided in NIOSH (2007).
+The uncertainties in the measured dosimeter dose and the occupational medical dose are assumed to have a normal distribution, while the uncertainties in the missed dose and the ambient onsite dose are assumed to have a lognormal distribution.
+The uncertainty in the organ DCF is assumed to have a triangular distribution as provided in NIOSH (2007).

-Assessment of the overall external dose uncertainty is dependent on the methodology of the dose reconstruction approach.
-For likely compensable claims (underestimates), uncertainty may not be applied.
-For likely noncompensable claims (overestimates), the uncertainty may be incorporated by increasing the assigned dose components and assigning them as a constant.
+Assessment of the overall external dose uncertainty is dependent on the dose reconstruction approach.
+For likely compensable claims (underestimates), uncertainty might not need to be applied.
+For likely noncompensable claims (overestimates), the uncertainty can be incorporated by increasing the assigned dose components and assigning them as constants.
 For claims where the a priori compensability is unknown (best estimates), each dose component is treated as a distribution and Monte Carlo sampling of the distributions is employed to calculate the overall uncertainty of the dose estimate.

-Attachment B and ORAU (2017a) provide details on the assessment of uncertainties for external ambient and occupational X-ray doses, respectively.
+Attachment B and ORAUT (2018a) provide details on the assessment of uncertainties for external ambient and occupational medical X-ray doses, respectively.